Software-Engineering-BBSRC-Group-6/auto-coloc-gui/README.md

 * Windows 10
 * MacOS Monterey
 * Debian Linux Ubuntu LTS 20.04.3
+    * if an executable cannot be found for your system (we're working to fix this!), run the program by running main.py from the directory coloc after cloning the       repository to a local machine or forking the repository to another github account
 ## Usage
 1) Select a .TIFF image stack to be processed
 - A .TIFF stack is a collection of images stored within one file, and often contains images across a Z axis